bknowles/chef-fundamentals/slides/troubleshooting/01_slide.md

 Common causes:

 * ACL on Opscode Hosted Chef
-* Timeout retrieving files from S3 or other transient S3 error.
+* Timeout retrieving files or other transient error from from Opscode Hosted Chef (on S3)
 * Creating a data bag item when the bag doesn't exist
-* Attempting to create an API Client that exists
+* Attempting to create an API Client that already exists

+.notes i.e., you tried to create a new node with the same name as an old node, perhaps one where the node was deleted but the corresponding client was not

 # 404 Not Found

 Common causes

-* a source cookbook_file or template was requested but not uploaded
+* Source cookbook_file or template was requested but not uploaded
-* another file in the cookbook was not found when requested.
+* Another file in the cookbook was not found when requested.
-* initial run of chef-client when the node doesn't yet exist (normal).
+* Initial run of chef-client when the node doesn't yet exist (normal)

 # 409 Conflict